 Participants reported on their sleep twice, five years apart, rating their overall sleep quality and duration during the previous month.
-The survey also assessed their symptoms of insomnia, difficulty falling asleep and the number of hours of actual sleep they obtained each night.
+The survey also assessed their symptoms of insomnia, difficulty falling asleep, and the number of hours of actual sleep they obtained each night.

-Some of the participants were participating in sleep study based in Chicago and wore activity monitors for three consecutive days, including two weeknights and one weekend night.
+Some of the participants were participating in a sleep study based in Chicago and wore activity monitors for three consecutive days, including two weeknights and one weekend night.
 Participants wore the monitors on two occasions a year apart.

 The monitors collected data on their sleep duration, percent of time asleep and restlessness while sleeping.

-The research team found that with each standard deviation increase — the typical distance across data points — in participants’ optimism score they had 78% higher odds of reporting very good sleep quality.
+The research team found that with each standard deviation increase — the typical distance across data points — in participants’ optimism score, they had 78% higher odds of reporting very good sleep quality.

 Likewise, participants with greater levels of optimism were more likely to report that they got adequate sleep of six to nine hours per night, and they were 74% more likely to have no symptoms of insomnia and reported less daytime sleepiness.